Header image

 Credentialled Diabetes Educator/ Accredited Exercise Physiologist

-Gold Coast Private Hospital And University Of Western Australia
+Gold Coast Private Hospital and University of WA

-Workshop 2: The future is sweet!
-BGL basics to connected care devices
+Workshop 2: The future is sweet: From BGL basics to connected care devices

 Biography